gasolin/foxbox/README.md

 ## How to Run

 Prepare:
-Install vagrant 1.5 or above (Some distro like Ubuntu now provides 1.4 via apt-get, please download the `.deb` from the [officail download page](https://www.vagrantup.com/downloads.html) instead.)
+Install vagrant 1.5 or above (Some distro like Ubuntu now provides 1.4 via apt-get, please download the `.deb` from the [officail download page](https://www.vagrantup.com/downloads.html) instead.

+Virtual Machine is also required, the free option is VirtualBox, downlaod it from the [officail download page](https://www.virtualbox.org/wiki/Downloads).

 ```
 $ git clone https://github.com/gasolin/foxbox.git